Poland Seeks Advanced Jet Trainers/ Light Fighters

 Aero Vodochody’s L-159 (bowed out).
 The sub-sonic L-159s are capable aircraft, fully westernized and NATO-compatible.
 They were designed from the outset as combat aircraft, and can be fitted with targeting pods and Paveway laser-guided bombs, AIM-9L/M Sidewinder air-to-air missiles, and the usual assortment of guns, rockets, and conventional bombs.
 They can operate from austere bases if needed, and are easy to maintain.

 The L-159 was offered in round 1, and Aero Vodochody was prepared to bid again in round 2,.
 The Czech Republic had even said that they’d be willing to offer Poland the use of CzAF trainers as an interim step.
-Gives the state of Poland’s TS-11 fleet, and the Czech Republic’s proximity, that could be a compelling offer.
+Gives the state of Poland’s TS-11 fleet, and the Czech Republic’s proximity, it seemed like a compelling offer.
 The problem was a badly written tender that created far too much financial risk and uncertainty, forcing Aero to drop out of the competition.

 Contracts & Key Events